NCAR/ncar-python-tutorial/curricula/z230-pt2_script.md

         tdp_F = 9 / 5 * tdp + 32
         return tdp_F

+#calculate windchill
+dewpointtemp = [compute_dewpoint(t, h) for t, h in zip(data['tempout'], data['humout'])]

 23. add and commit
     commit -m "Moved dew point fx to computation.py"

+#-------------------------------------------------

+24. move to numpy

+    Conda install numpy
+    And use numpy so you can pass in a list without having to do for loops and zip convert all 3 scripts to work well with numpy

+25. plot time vs dpt, time vs humidity, etc in matplotlib conda install matplotlib

+26.     contours of dewpoint, axis of temperature and humidity. but they'd need mapping of dewpoint to 2d (or use numpy to generate a new table of temp and humiity that we compute on)

+27. get a different data set - satellite data LENS data take something from the geocat examples (great way to show gallery to recovering NCL users)